-When I Forgot, a novel by Finnish author, journalist and documentary filmmaker Elina Hirvonen, was released in North America to critical acclaim in May.
-We catch up with her as she prepares for literary events in New York, Toronto and Ottawa.
+When I Forgot, a novel by Finnish author, journalist and documentary filmmaker Elina Hirvonen, was released in North America to critical acclaim in May 2009.
+We caught up with her a few months later, as she prepared for literary events in New York, Toronto and Ottawa.

 Elina Hirvonen’s book When I Forgot was published in North America and made the cover of the New York Times Book Review in May 2009, sending a palpable buzz through the Finnish literary world.
 A cover story in such a prominent publication tends to make people take notice, at home and abroad.